 τ = F x r(Equation 1)

 Where F is the force applied andris the distance to the axis of rotation.
+Torque has units of force multiplied by distance and so is measured in Newton meters.
+Because torque is a vector, it has both magnitude and direction.
+The direction of the torque is perpendicular to the plane made by the force and distance components.
+Using one's right hand the direction can be determined.
+Extend the pointer finger in the direction of the first component.
+Then extend the middle finger in the direction of the second component.
+Once this is done, the direction of the extended thumb is the direction of the torque.
 An example is a wrench tightening a bolt.
 A force is applied at the end of the wrench some distance from the bolt which provides a torque to rotate the bolt into place.
 The longer the distancerthe larger the torque as can be seen from Equation 1.
 The force needed to rotate an object can be reduced significantly by just increasing the length of the force to the axis of rotation.

 A torque on a system will cause an angular acceleration on that system.